Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 As you can see, while this is a simple example, it still took a bit of calculation by hand.
 Especially with three or four unknowns it becomes a lot easier to make errors.

 ### How Our Circuit Analyzer Calculates
 1. Using the Python library NumPy, users can enter their constants of their KCL equations into the matrix.
 Where you enter your constants in this format.
-Other libraries are used for the iOS and Android versions.
+Due to language differences, an equivalent implementation to NumPy is used for compatibility with iOS and Android versions.
 <br/>

 ![image](https://github.com/user-attachments/assets/998b2028-d892-4e78-aac2-9bcff959ee4f)